Vauxhall Mokka-e interior, dashboard & comfort

 - 2Range, battery & chargingWith a maximum range of 201 miles, the Mokka-e is ideal for those with a short commute, but the 100kW charging capability means it can handle longer journeys

-- 5Interior & comfort - currently readingIt may not feel like an electric car inside, but the Mokka-e’s interior quality is still good; its infotainment system is slow, however
+- 5Interior, dashboard & comfort - currently readingIt may not feel like an electric car inside, but the Mokka-e’s interior quality is still good; its infotainment system is slow, however